ivadomed/ivadomed/docs/source/configuration_file.rst

             "stride_2D": {
                 "type": "[int, int]",
                 "$$description": [
-                    "(Optional) Voxels' shift over the input matrix to create patches.
-Ex: Stride of [1, 2]\n", "will cause a patch translation of 1 voxel in the 1st dimension and 2 voxels in\n", "the 2nd dimension at every iteration until the whole input matrix is covered."
+                    "(Optional) Pixels' shift over the input matrix to create 2D patches.
+Ex: Stride of [1, 2]\n", "will cause a patch translation of 1 pixel in the 1st dimension and 2 pixels in\n", "the 2nd dimension at every iteration until the whole input matrix is covered."
                 ],
                 "required": "false"